 More people of retirement age are taking the advantage of travel and going to areas they have always wanted to visit.
 As we live longer and in general have a healthier lifestyle, those who are over 65 years of age, can find it difficult to purchase cover for their trip.
-As you get older Travel Insurance gets more expensive, this is due to the fact that insurance…
+As you get older Travel Insurance gets more expensive, this is due to the fact that Insurance…

 More people of retirement age are taking the advantage of travel and going to areas they have always wanted to visit.
 As we live longer and in general have a healthier lifestyle, those who are over 65 years of age, can find it difficult to purchase cover for their trip.

-As you get older Travel Insurance gets more expensive, this is due to the fact that insurance providers consider older travellers to be of a higher risk.
+As you get older Travel Insurance gets more expensive, this is due to the fact that Insurance Providers consider older Travellers to be of a higher risk.

-To get a quote by telephone or email, contact us on 0800 047 5065 (FREE) or 01273 773 017 email@example.com
+To get a quote by telephone or email, contact us on 0800 047 5065 (FREEPHONE) or 01273 773 017 email@example.com

 Pre Existing Medical Conditions

 It is important to plan ahead for any trip.
 Read about your destination and check the travel guides online, so you can learn more about the place you are visiting and be aware of their customs and rules.

-Look around at the best deals if you need to change money, do not wait until you get to the airport as the exchange can be more expensive.
+- Look around at the best deals if you need to change money, do not wait until you get to the Airport as the exchange can be more expensive.

-Contact your bank and let them know you are going abroad, so that they do not put a stop to your cards, if they see activity from abroad.
+- Contact your bank and let them know you are going abroad, so that they do not put a stop to your cards, if they see activity from abroad.

-Take photocopies of all your travel documents and leave a copy at home.
+- Take photocopies of all your Travel Documents and leave a copy at home.

-You should check that at your destination, that the water is safe to drink and if you are not sure about any of the food, it is best to avoid it.
+- You should check that at your destination, that the water is safe to drink and if you are not sure about any of the food, it is best to avoid it.